-- 1. Have the girls work in pairs for this activity. - 2.
+- 1. Have the youth work in pairs for this activity. - 2.
 Mark off a rocket launch area with a designated target. - 3.
-Use a pair of scissors to cut a piece of paper that has the dimensions 2 inches' x 9 inches. - 4.
+Use a pair of scissors to cut a piece of paper that has the dimensions 2 inches x 9 inches.

 Use a pencil to wrap the piece of paper diagonally around the pencil.
 The piece of paper should overlap as it goes around the pencil.
 Make sure to start at the end of the pencil where there is an eraser and end at the tip of the pencil.

-Supplies
+Su pplies

 strip of paper (2" x 9")

-Dencil

-Lape
+pencil

+tape

 straw

 scissors

+-

-- 5. Once the wrapping is done, place tape along the paper tube (at the top, at the bottom, about 1/4 way down the tube and about 3/4 way down the tube). - 6.
+- 4. Once the wrapping is done, place tape along the paper tube (at the top and bottom, about 1⁄4 way down the tube and about 3⁄4 way down the tube). - 5.
 Fold the top end of the rocket so that it makes a pointy tip to the rocket.
-Secure with tape. - 7.
-Next cut 2-4 fins with the remaining scrap paper and tape the fins to the bottom of the paper tube rocket. - 8.
-Carefully slide the paper tube rocket off the pencil. - 9.
-Slowly slide the paper tube rocket over a straw that has a diameter that is smaller than that of the rocket. - 10.
-At the bottom end of the rocket, blow into the straw to make the rocket fly into the air. - 11.
+Secure with tape. - 6.
+Next, cut 2-4 fins with the remaining scrap paper and tape the fins to the bottom of the paper tube rocket. - 7.
+Carefully slide the paper tube rocket off the pencil. - 8.
+Slowly slide the paper tube rocket over a straw with a diameter smaller than the rocket's. - 9.
+At the bottom end of the rocket, blow into the straw to make the rocket fly into the air.

 Try to aim the rocket at the launch target.
-Test out if blowing harder into the straw will cause the rocket to farther or higher. - 12.
-Have the girls compare the difference in the rocket designs (e.g. balloon rockets versus paper rockets).
+Test if blowing harder into the straw will cause the rocket to go farther or higher.

+10. Have the youth compare the differences in the rocket designs (e.g. balloon rockets versus paper rockets).

 When air is blown into the straw, this causes the pressure to increase within the straw.
 There is now a difference in the air pressure inside the straw and the pressure in the atmosphere.
-This results in an unbalanced force and the force launches the rocket off the straw.
+This results in an unbalanced force, and the force launches the rocket off the straw.